 Though I know many people swear a good sweat session can make you feel better, my body begged for rest.
 I listened.

 Finally, after a hot shower (yay for steam!), I decided to go for the gold.
 I threw my go-to-cure-all at the sore throat.
 It’s a remedy that has been in use since the early days of…. my childhood.

 Hot and sour soup.
 I swear, it will make everything better.
 Don’t have a favorite Chinese spot?
 Make your own with this crockpot hot and sour soup recipe.

-To help prevent sickness from coming back in the future, I’ll be taking NutriFeron at the first sign of a tickle.
+Edited to add that recently I’ve been adding in NutriFeron at the first sign of a tickle.
 It contains a proprietary blend of natural plant extracts from pumpkin seeds, safflower flowers, plantago seeds, and Japanese honeysuckle flower buds to help strengthen the immune system- and zinc, too!
 Hooray for natural immunity support!

 So, the real question- am I cured?
 Well, not 100%, so sorry for the misleading title, but I feel SO much better.
 The gunk is me isn’t such a scary color any more (TMI?) and my throat doesn’t hurt!
 My head still feels pretty stuffy, so I’m pulling out my neti pot and going through another day of sick warfare.
 Go immune system, Go!

 Edited later to add: I use all these remedies consistently when I feel a sore throat and cold coming on and consistently feel better within a day.
 Try them out and tell me what you think!

 What’s your natural cure of choice?